-Reasons why a stay at camp is worthwhile
+Reasons why a stay at a camp is worthwhile:

 What are the advantages for a child to stay at camp?
 Camps are fun.
 But why are they important?
 Is there more to it than kids’ games and fun songs?
 A lot more.
 In an increasingly technically driven world, nature is more fascinating than ever for many children.
 These are the reasons why a camp is worthwhile:

 A camp brings children together who wouldn't normally meet.
 The children benefit lastingly from these experiences at a young age.
 Children learn that there are many people in the world who do things differently.
 This includes other children from the camp as well as counsellors and leaders.
 Especially the latter serve as positive role models.
 They are not seen as strict "law enforcers", but as older, "cool friends" who can take care of them and leave a big impression.

 When children are at camp, mum and dad are not in the background to help them meet others.
 For the first time, they are left to their own devices.
 They have to prove themselves.
 This increases self-confidence tremendously when children become friends with children from all over the world.